I’ve got a few simple tips for what to wear for maternity photos that I think can help make your pregnancy photos really standout from the rest.

 My two suggestions are to add movement and add texture:

-2. You can add texture with fabrics like lace, velvet, tulle, satin, chunky knits, and jeans.
-Adding in layers and accessories, like a jean jacket or scarf, can help too.
+- Add texture with fabrics like lace, velvet, tulle, satin, chunky knits, ruffles, etc. Adding in layers and accessories, like a jean jacket or scarf, can help too.
 The texture and layers adds interest to the photos and helps you stand out from the background.

 Lingerie